libktx/ktx/freetype/README.md

 * Extension method `AssetManager.loadFreeTypeFont` allows to easily configure loaded `BitmapFont` instances with Kotlin DSL.
 * `freeTypeFontParameters` function is a Kotlin DSL for customizing font loading parameters.
+* `FreeTypeFontGenerator.generateFont` extension function allows to generate `BitmapFont` instances using a `FreeTypeFontGenerator` with Kotlin DSL.

 ### Usage examples